tkmharris/tkmharris.github.io/books.md

 The book of the Nine Dots prize-winning essay.
 Didn't deliver on its promise in my opinion.

 20. **Philosophy of Mathematics**, Øystein Linnebo.
-Very clear and readable introduction.
+Clear and readable introduction.

 21. **The Island of Doctor Moreau**, H. G. Wells. &#126;
 *Crash Bandicoot* rip-off.

 22. **The Idiot**, Elif Batuman.
-Excellent.
 Funny and wise.

 23. **Ada Lovelace: the making of a computer scientist**, Christopher Hollings, Ursula Martin, Adrian Rice.
 Bought at Topping & Co. in St Andrews during the BMC.
 Ursula was a good sport and signed my copy.